Know the Documents Required for Right to Work Check

 Legal Obligations for Employers and Employees

-Both employers and employees have their respective obligations when it comes to Right to Work Checks.
+Both employers and employees have their respective obligations when it comes to documents required for Right to Work Checks.
 Employers must conduct these checks for every new employee and are expected to maintain accurate records.
 Employees, on the other hand, are obligated to provide authentic and unaltered documents as proof of their eligibility to work.

 Consequences of Non-Compliance